donydony2009/ObisidianResearch/Research/Subjects of discussion.md

 3. What are relationship goals?
 4. **What is the point of a relationship?**

+### Human dynamics
+- Abusive dynamics
+	- They can naturally occur without mallicious intention
+	- Creating the expectation that the abuser will become upset will trigger the abuser to be upset.
+For example: "I don't want a lot for christmas I just want you. - So I am not a lot?" if the response is laughing as if it's a joke most likely response will be to laugh along.
+If the response is nervousness and defensiveness it can trigger the abusive pattern

 ### Wisdom
 1. Ageism
 	- I keep saying all kids are stupid because I was stupid and we all were